 - Evidence that the proposed study has met the requirements for the dissertation (proposal has been successfully defended) and that it can be supported at the institution/facility proposed.

 Submit an electronic copy of required materials to firstname.lastname@example.org by March 1 with the subject line: SNRS Dissertation Funding Application.
 Electronic submissions are the only accepted format.
 A small fee of $25 for students and $50 for regular members, is now required for submission.
-Please click here to pay the application fee and submit your application for the SNRS Dissertation Award.
+Please go to the Online Store to pay the application fee and submit your application for the SNRS Dissertation Award.

 Electronic submissions are the only accepted format.
 Applications must conform to all requirements for format, style, content, length limitations, and required supporting materials.
 Only applications which conform to specifications and required documents and for which the application fee has been paid will be reviewed.

 Format and style

 - Title file as Last Name First Initial Year Dissertation Proposal (example: CraneP 2008 Dissertation Proposal).

 - All required materials must be submitted as ONE electronic document.